I thought it would be interesting to share some of my best health tips in a fun and playful way.

 Laugh often.
 Surround yourself with positive people and enjoy the simple things in life.

-Make daily exercise and physical activity a priority.
+Move more.
+Make exercise and physical activity a priority.
 You’ll never find the time if you don’t make the time!

 Organic is the way to go.
 As much as possible, choose locally grown organic produce, organic grass-fed animals and ocean or fresh water fish instead of conventional produce, corn-fed animals and farm-raised fish.